 One such example is the National Biogas Roadmap, announced by President Barack Obama, late last month, which will help install biogas digesters in slaughterhouses, dairies, and ranches that will capture methane gas released by the cows’ manure …

 A US government climate initiative is to address the largest source of methane gas in the country: cows.

 The Obama administration’s crackdown on methane emissions has given fresh impetus to the development of an environmentally friendly ‘cow of the future’.

 There are currently 88 million cattle in the United States, and together their farts, burps and manure produce more methane gas than landfill sites, natural gas leaks or even fracking.

 Methane, which has 20 times the global warming effect of carbon dioxide, accounts for 9 per cent of US greenhouse gas emissions, according to White House estimates.
 A typical animal emits 250-300 litres of methane a day.

 Solutions being explored range from anti-methane pills and dietary supplements to burp scanners and gas backpacks.

-Trust the Brits to be the ones that spotted the potential for an article which talks about farts, and burps!
+Trust the Brits to be the ones that spotted the potential for an article which talks about farts, and burps in the debate about how to Reduce Methane Emissions!
 But, it does remind us that only part of the methane emissions generated by the diary industry (.ie. that from the manure) can be used productively by installing anaerobic digestion plants.

 We would be interested in your views – please comment.
 Is the US government really interested in reducing methane emissions and helping farmer to do that, or is this just lip-service to looking environmentally aware in order to get votes?